alt44s/alts-Ambience-Framework/README.md

 **alt's Ambience Framework** allows you to configure ambient sounds using the `AmbienceSoundDef` class, which extends RimWorld’s `SoundDef`.

+Any mod using this framework **MUST** be loaded after it with it being in the active modlist.

 #### XML Configuration

 ```xml